EDUCBA Logo

 Top Row Freezed

-Example #2 – Freeze First column
+Example #2 – Freeze the First Column

-Suppose, in our first example; I want to freeze the Employee Names in Column A. You will need to follow the below steps.
+Suppose, in our first example, I want to freeze the Employee Names in Column A. You will need to follow the below steps.

 • Select Column A